-Any requests for new positions, including contractual conversions, must be submitted as an over-the-target request and should not be included in the budget or personnel submission.
+Any requests for new positions, including contractual conversions, must be submitted as an over-the-target request and should not be included in the budget submission or Position Reconciliation process.
+BARS will prevent agencies from attempting to add positions through their baseline budget request.
 Contractual conversions funded within the agency's base budget (i.e. the agency is requesting PIN authorization but not additional funds) will not count against the limit of one request per agency.